-Grievance - A type of complaint you make about us or one of our network providers or pharmacies, including a complaint concerning the quality of your care.
-This type of complaint does not involve coverage or payment disputes.
+Grievance - A type of complaint you make about our plan, providers, or pharmacies, including a complaint concerning the quality of your care.
+This does not involve coverage or payment disputes.

 Health Maintenance Organization (HMO) - An HMO is a type of managed care organization that provides health care coverage through a network of contracted hospitals, doctors and other health care providers.